Table of Contents

 Ongoing protection

 Flea treatment isn't just about killing existing fleas; it also provides ongoing protection from fleas that come into contact with your pet.
-If you use triple action flea treatment like Itch Flea Treatment for Cats and Dogs, then you are also protecting your pet from ticks and biting lice.
+Unlike some products, Itch Flea Treatment for Cats and Itch Flea Treatment for Dogs kills fleas, plus eggs and larvae to prevent fleas multiplying and coming back and provide on-going protection.
+If you use vet-strength monthly flea treatment like Itch Flea, then your pet is also protected from ticks and biting lice.
+To get your first month free, just tell us about your pet here.
 Heads up, at any point if you stop applying treatment to your furball in winter, your pet will become vulnerable to new infestations.

 Preventing home infestations